splunk/public-o11y-docs/get-started/education-resources.rst

 *****************************************************

 .. meta::
-   :description: Where to learn more about Splunk Observability Cloud: education classes, online resources, and more.
+   :description: Where to learn more about Splunk Observability Cloud with frer and paid education classes.